Article 27, Title 25 (27-2501 through 27-2513) Phase-Out of Creosote

 4. Can a processor sell wood chips from wood treated with creosote (such as railroad ties or utility poles) to be burned as fuel in a Department approved facility?

 Yes.
 The facility requires a Part 360 permit.
-If the processing happens on a railroad property or utilities property, the railroad or utility does not need a Part 360 permit.
+If the processing happens on a railroad's property or utility's property, the railroad or utility does not need a Part 360 permit.
 The facility burning the fuel requires a Part 360 Permit.

 5. Will it be permissible to reuse the railroad ties, utility poles or other creosote-containing products for other purposes such as landscaping, retaining walls, etc., on or after January 1, 2008?

 No. After January 1, 2008 the law explicitly prohibits creosote or products containing creosote from being used or sold.
-Railroad ties, utility poles, or materials that are treated with or otherwise contain creosote cannot be reused for other purposes such as landscaping or retaining walls, except as specifically provided for in the Title.
+Railroad ties, utility poles, or materials that are treated with or otherwise contain creosote cannot be reused for other purposes such as landscaping or retaining walls, except as specifically provided for in Title 25.

-6. I am a contractor working on renovation of a railroad, utility, or marina.
-What do I do with wood treated with creosote from the railroad, utility, or marina?
+6. I am a contractor working on renovation of a railroad or utility.
+What do I do with wood treated with creosote from the railroad or utility?

-Renovation activities which result in disposal of wood treated with creosote from a railroad, utility, or marina must comply with the requirements of the law and dispose of the treated wood in a permitted landfill or combustion facility.
-If the railroad, utility, or marina maintain control or ownership of the materials, the wood treated with creosote can be stockpiled for re-use.
+Renovation activities which result in disposal of wood treated with creosote from a railroad or utility must comply with the requirements of the law and dispose of the treated wood in a permitted landfill or combustion facility.
+If the railroad or utility maintain control or ownership of the materials, the wood treated with creosote can be stockpiled for re-use.
 These items can also be sold or marketed to other exempt entities for re-use.
-For marinas, the exemption ends on January 1, 2010.

 7. I have a retaining wall/fence made from wood treated with creosote.
 Do I have to remove the retaining wall/fence under the new law?